ChasinSpin/astrid/docs/UsageGuide.md

 ### Entering Text Into Astrid

 Text in VNC Viewer is entered by tapping the keyboard icon.
-When entering text, be aware that you must **ALWAYS** press "Enter" after the text has been entered so that the text is accepted.
+When entering text, be aware that you must **ALWAYS** press "Return" or "Enter (some computers)"  after the text has been entered so that the text is accepted.

 ### Powering Off